Reshaping School to Work in 2027

 School to Work will do more to help disadvantaged students through a new tiered model.
 Program providers will source and match opportunities for students who need the most help.

-School to Work will also link better with other programs in the career education and pathway system to reduce duplication and make it simpler schools and employers.
+School to Work will also link better with other programs in the career education and pathway system to reduce duplication and make it simpler for schools and employers.

 This is made possible by an efficient 17-area structure and delivery by the most suitable organisation in each area.
 This will direct more program funding to service delivery, instead of administrative costs.